rode/demo/README.md

 ---

-To deploy the Rode stack locally, switch to the `tf` directory, then run
+To deploy the Rode stack locally, switch to the `tf/local` directory, then run

 ```
-terragrunt apply-all
+terragrunt apply
 ```

 ---